Frequently Asked Questions

 Yes, you definitely can.

-No previous weaving experience is necessary as Steph will guide you through the process.
+No previous weaving experience or specialist tools are necessary as we will guide you through the process.

 Please let us know as soon as possible if you would like to help weave a part of the coffin so that a convenient time and date can be arranged.